Steer LLM Latents for Hallucination Detection: Acknowledgement

 \section{Acknowledgement}

 We gratefully acknowledge Maxim Khanov, Shawn Im, and Shrey Modi for their valuable comments on the draft.
-This work is supported by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation (NSF) Award No. IIS-2237037 and IIS2331669, Office of Naval Research under grant number N00014-23-1-2643, and Philanthropic Fund from SFF.
+Seongheon Park, Xuefeng Du, Min-Hsuan Yeh and Yixuan Li are supported in part by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation under awards IIS-2237037 and IIS2331669, Alfred P. Sloan Fellowship, and Schmidt Sciences Foundation.

 \OriginalAddContentsLine